 And that, my friends, is how you scare your friends.

 Being the founder and editor-in-chief of Fister Roboto is nothing short of a blast, but if not for this huge group of friends from my days in Farmer City, Illinois, I might not be here right now.
 These life events in our developmental years lead us to the places we travel now, and it’s with the utmost pleasure to say I wouldn’t have wanted to share those early years with any other group of people.
 Most of us are still friends on Facebook and actual life.
-Going back home a couple of years back to see those folks was one of the best weekends I’ve had in recent times.
-Regardless of your age – if you’re reading this – take advantage of those years and make the memories that will eventually help sculpt and define you for your eventual adult life.
+I went home in 2011 to see those folks, and it was one of the best weekends I’ve had in recent times.

 I love you guys to this day and hope you count those times to be as golden as I do.
 I’ll never forget that crew.